Washington Catholic Athletic Conference

 The Washington Catholic Athletic Conference (WCAC) is a major high school athletic league for boys, girls, and co-ed Catholic high schools of the Archdiocese of Washington & Diocese of Arlington located in the Washington Metropolitan Area.
 The WCAC is widely regarded as the nation's best boys and girls basketball and football conference, with several teams in the conference ranked nationally in any given year.

+History

+The Washington Catholic Athletic Conference was formed from the merger of two established Washington-area Catholic school athletic leagues.
+In November 1992, the all-boys Metro Conference and the Catholic Girls Athletic Association (CGAA) voted to merge and create a coeducational league beginning with the 1993–94 school year.
+Twelve schools were involved in the merger, and the new league was initially expected to be called the Mid-Atlantic Catholic Athletic Association.

+By the fall of 1993, the league was operating as the Washington Catholic Athletic Conference.
+Contemporary coverage of a 1993 football game between DeMatha and St. John's described the WCAC as having a new name and alignment and noted that the schools' previous conference meetings had been played as members of the Metro Conference.

 Members

-The conference is known for its nationally renowned Basketball, Football, Lacrosse, Track and Field, Wrestling, Soccer, and Baseball programs.It has produced numerous professional athletes in the NFL, NBA, MLS, MLB and PLL.
+The conference includes Basketball, Football, Lacrosse, Track and Field, Wrestling, Soccer, Volleyball and Baseball programs.It has produced numerous professional athletes in the NFL, NBA, MLS, MLB and PLL.